 Our Osher Center for Integrative Medicine created the Integrative Medicine Fellowship with a mission of training future integrative clinicians who can be leaders in the field.
 The program is an Advanced Training Specialty Program (ASTP) approved through the McGaw Medical Center of Northwestern University, Our academic clinical fellowship is intended for primary care physicians from the fields of family medicine, internal medicine and pediatrics, who are interested in developing expertise within the emerging field of integrative medicine and health.

 Under the guidance of Osher Center for Integrative Medicine Executive Director, Melinda Ring, MD, and additional Osher faculty the fellowship offers in depth learning through clinical, educational and research activities for one or two qualified fellows per year.
-The program includes an established academic curriculum and a one or two year PGY-4 +/- PGY-5 clinical training.
+The program includes an established academic curriculum and a two year PGY-4 and PGY-5 clinical training.

 Fellows are an integral part of the Osher Center team – providing patient care services and participating in the integrative medicine education of medical students, residents, and other trainees.
 Fellows spend a significant proportion of their time at the downtown Osher Center for Integrative Medicine, as well as a primary care location in the Erie Family Health Center network focused on medically underserved communities.
 A variety of additional research, clinical, and education opportunities exist for a focused immersion into different complementary medicine disciplines.
 The fellowship is tailored to meet individual interests and goals.

 Rupa Mahadevan, MD; Osher Fellow 2016-17

 Medical School: The George Washington University School of Medicine and Health Sciences